Negative Capability: The Genius of Keats and Einstein

 We can start with a few principles, namely: that everything is a combination of “known” and “unknown.”
 For instance, everything we view with our eyes is made up of tiny particles.
 These tiny particles are constantly in motion (for reasons we cannot fully explain) and yet we walk by an endless number of objects and persons which appear at complete rest to our senses.
 We can interact with these different objects despite not having complete knowledge of how they work.
 We refer to this collective aggregation of tiny particles as “matter.”
 However, what we refer to as “matter” expresses itself in many seemingly contradictory forms.

 Plato identified this fundamental paradox in his “Timaeus” dialogue.
-He used the example of fire and explained that we should not refer to fire as “this fire” but rather “thus fire”—fire being only one of the many material expressions of a principle called “matter.”
+He used the example of fire and explained that we should not refer to fire as “this fire” but rather “thus fire”—fire being only one of the many discrete expressions of a principle called “matter.”
 We know or have experienced many expressions of matter; we have seen matter take many different forms, but we have never seen matter per se—it remains an “unknown.”
 Today, we know that fire is actually a plasma, a state of matter in which particles have been stripped of their electrons, resulting in an ionized gas—fire is a “known-unknown.”

 All our experiences—even the most mundane—are a combination of the “known” and “unknown.”
 The crucial question is: how does genius approach the relationship between the “known”, “known-unknown” and “unknown”?